lorentzo/IntroductionToComputerGraphics/projects/renderer_ray_tracing/readme.md

 ## Introduction

-The goal of this project is to write ray-tracing based rendering engine.
+The goal of this project is to write ray-tracing based renderer from scratch.

+This might be interesting for students into graphics programming and rendering pipelines.
+This knowledge can be applied on any computer graphics application since it is essential to any rendering system.

 Course lectures covering the topic:
 1. Rendering: introduction